 - Committing an illegal act

-- Expiration of a lease
+- Expiration of a lease or rental agreement

-A 3-day notice to pay or move out
+A 3-day notice to pay or vacate

-10-Day notice to comply or vacate
+10-Day notice to vacate or comply

 3-Day notice for nuisance or waste

 This written notice is given to tenants who conduct illegal activities, cause nuisance, or litter on the rental premises.
 Rental owners should only serve this when these lease violations are severe enough to warrant an eviction.
 For example, a tenant who’s had multiple arrests can be considered a nuisance.

 In Washington, the eviction notice is 20 days for month-to-month leases.
 Rental owners should serve this at least 20 days before the last date of the rental period.

 In all these cases, the landlord must not evict a tenant for retaliatory or discriminatory reasons.
 Otherwise, the tenant has cause to sue you, the landlord, in court.

 Types of Notices for Termination Without Cause